How to append to a set in Python

 print(f"Unique visitors: {unique_visitors}")

-This example shows how you can easily convert a list into a set.
-The set() constructor takes an iterable, like the page_visitors list, and builds a new set from its contents.
+This example shows a practical way to transform a list into a set.
+The set() constructor takes an iterable, like the page_visitors list, and builds a new collection from its contents.

 Creating a content recommendation system with the & operator